Bloating Treatment in Bangalore | SPARSH Hospital

 Can UTI cause bloating and gas?

 Yes, a urinary tract infection (UTI) can sometimes lead to bloating and gas.
-This happens because the infection causes inflammation in the urinary and nearby digestive systems, which may disrupt normal digestive processes.
-Additionally, antibiotics used to treat UTIs can sometimes lead to bloating as a side effect by disturbing gut bacteria.
+This happens because the infection causes inflammation in the urinary and nearby digestive systems, disrupting normal digestive processes.
+Additionally, antibiotics used to treat UTIs can sometimes cause bloating as a side effect by disrupting gut bacteria.

 How to solve bloating fast?